ajpasic/ROS2-UHRobotics/week_5/notes.md

 ```
 The threshold of 0.5 determines which cells in the resulting occupancy grid are occupied.

+You can also run the example command `openExample('nav_robotics/ImageToBinaryOccupancyGridExampleExample')` to see a working image import function.

 Now run the command `openExample('robotics/PathFollowingControllerExample')` to see how path planning algorithms utilize the well-defined workspaces that occupancy grids provide.